jam01/xtrasonnet/docs/xtr/arrays.md

 ## takeWhile
 `takeWhile(arr: Array[A], predicate: Func[(A) => Boolean]): Array[A]`

-Returns a new `Array` with the elements in `arr`, from the first element until the first element to not satisfy the given `predicate`, which must accept an A.
+Returns a new `Array` with the elements in `arr`, but only taking the first elements that satisfy the given `predicate`, which must accept an `A`.

 **Example**
 ```